TheZalli/roller_repl/README.md

     * Returns boolean
 * Function call
     * `foo(1, 2)`, `{x y -> x + y*2}(1, 2)`
+    * Also used for collection indexing

 ## What is not yet implemented
 * So many things
 * File input
+* Error catching and throwing
 * Command-line arguments and REPL-variables
     * Will use Clap
-* Collection indexing and other functions
+* Collection indexing and other collection operations
 * Control structures and a solution for sequential code execution (code blocks? semicolon operator? just use lists?)
 * String operations
 * Piecewise and assignment operations